CwbhX/HPQC-Processor/README.md

 # HPQC Processor

-Convert Excel spreadsheets (the template included in this repository) to a combined spreadsheet capable of being loaded by HPQC into HPQC.
+Convert Excel spreadsheets (the template included in this repository) to a combined spreadsheet capable of being imported into [HPQC](https://en.wikipedia.org/wiki/HP_Quality_Center).
-The output can also be loaded by Testrail as well.
+The output can also be loaded by [Testrail](http://www.gurock.com/testrail/) as well.

 ## Getting Started